How to Add Milestones to Gantt Chart in Excel (with Quick Steps)

 Utilizing Select Data Source to Add Tasks to Gantt Chart in Excel

-• Right now, select Start Date and then click on Edit.
+• Select Start Date and then click on Edit.

 Utilizing Select Data Source to Add Tasks to Gantt Chart in Excel

-• Then, change the range to C5:C16 under Series Values.
+• Change the range to C5:C16 under Series Values.

 Utilizing Select Data Source to Add Tasks to Gantt Chart in Excel